keerthana777z/Breast-Cancer-Detection-Application/README.md

    npm start
    ```

-## Comprehensive CI/CD Pipeline
+## Local Deployment with CI/CD Pipeline

-This project uses GitHub Actions for a complete CI/CD pipeline that handles both frontend and backend:
+This project uses GitHub Actions for a complete CI/CD pipeline that automatically runs the application locally:

 - **Continuous Integration**: Automatically runs tests and builds Docker images on every push and pull request
-- **Frontend Deployment**: Deploys the React frontend to GitHub Pages using SSH deploy keys
+- **Local Deployment**: Starts both frontend and backend servers locally
-- **Backend Deployment**: Builds and pushes the backend Docker image to GitHub Container Registry
+- **Automatic Launch**: Opens the application in a browser after deployment

 ### Pipeline Workflow

-The CI/CD pipeline is defined in `.github/workflows/complete-cicd-pipeline.yml` and consists of three jobs:
+The CI/CD pipeline is defined in `.github/workflows/complete-cicd-pipeline.yml` and consists of two jobs:

 #### 1. Test and Build
 - Checks out the code